SlagterJ/averys-essentials/README.md

 These mods are included with permission from their authors or licenses.
 If any author has problems with me including their mod(s) in this modpack, feel free to contact me and I will remove it as soon as possible.

-This modpack is open source!
-Check it out on GitHub!